At a glance — 2026 ancestry citizenship

 | Dual citizenship allowed | Yes | Yes |

 Ireland wins on simplicity and speed — if you qualify.
 The grandparent cutoff is rigid, but the process itself is the easiest of the three.
+Once you have citizenship, our complete guide to moving to Ireland covers what comes next.
 Italy wins on generational reach and is the only option for many Americans whose ancestors left Europe four or more generations ago.
 Poland is the dark horse: comparable reach to Italy, faster processing, and much lower government fees, but partition-era records make the research phase complex.
+If you qualify for more than one country, a personalized Decision Brief weighs cost of living, visa timelines, and tax implications side by side for your specific situation.

 Compare countries side-by-side4.
 Hungary — Unlimited Ancestry, Language Barrier